JCorredor-eng/TO-DOs-Plugins/docs/user-guide.md

 1. Log in to OpenSearch Dashboards using your credentials
 2. In the left navigation menu, locate and click on **"Task Management"** or **"Gestión de Tareas"**
-3. The main task management interface will load with two tabs:
+3. The main task management interface will load with three tabs:
-   - **Table View** (Vista de Tabla): Task list and management
+   - **Table View** (Vista de Tabla): Traditional task list and management
+   - **Kanban Board** (Tablero Kanban): Visual board with drag-and-drop task management
    - **Analytics** (Analíticas): Dashboard with statistics and visualizations

 ![Main Interface](todos/screenshot-04.png)